Endometrial cancer

 Key facts

-- Endometrial cancer occurs when the cells of the lining of the uterus (endometrium) grow in an abnormal and uncontrolled way.
+- Endometrial cancer occurs when the cells lining the uterus (endometrium) grow in an abnormal and uncontrolled way.

-- Common early signs of endometrial cancer include abnormal vaginal bleeding, watery vaginal discharge, unexplained weight loss, difficulty urinating and abdominal pain.
+- Other symptoms include watery vaginal discharge, unexplained weight loss, difficulty urinating and abdominal (tummy) pain.

 - Treatment options include surgery (such as hysterectomy), radiotherapy, chemotherapy and hormone therapy.